agBeta/nevis/self-documentation/git.md

 ## Better Log

-If you want to see git logs for a file in the last hour, it is recommended to use some other flags to also include history of file before it was renamed.
+If you want to see git logs for9 a file in the last hour, it is recommended to use some other flags to also include history of file before it was renamed.
 We assume you **always** rename or move your repository files using `git mv` (otherwise, the following command will **not** show the actual history).
 You can run:
  `git log --since="1 hour ago" --name-status --follow -- <path to file>`
 If you do not specify last two flags, the result will end on the commit in which the file was renamed/moved.